 When your goal is to help entrepreneurs, it helps when you’re an entrepreneur yourself.
 The Northside Economic Opportunity Network (NEON) is in good hands.
 Both its president and CEO, Marcus Owens, and several of its board members, including board chair Lynn Farmer, have that entrepreneurial spirit – and experience.
-Since Marcus started in 2014, the organization has been on an upward growth trajectory toward its mission of spurring more businesses in Northeast Minneapolis.
+Since Marcus started in 2014, the organization has been on an upward growth trajectory toward its mission of spurring more businesses in North Minneapolis and the surrounding communities.
 Last year alone, NEON nearly doubled its operating budget.
 In addition, NEON added 2,800 square feet to its business incubator space in 2017, allowing more northeast small business owners, entrepreneurs, and consultants to come together.

 Board of Directors Keeping Pace